bullet-train-co/bullet_train-base/docs/super-scaffolding/sortable.md

 <button data-action="sortable-wrapper#saveSortOrder">Save Sort Order</button>
 ```

-And on the sortable `tbody`, catch the `save-sort-order` event and define it as the `sortable` target for the `sortable-wrapper` controller:
+And on the `sortable` element, catch the `save-sort-order` event and define it as the `sortable` target for the `sortable-wrapper` controller:

 ```html
 <tbody data-controller="sortable"